You don’t have to be a graduate in finance or a related subject to excel.

 3. Many finance professionals have a high level of job satisfaction

-Employee surveys by our Insider Review team have revealed that graduates working across various areas of finance are almost completely satisfied with their job.
-For example, Baillie Gifford was scored 9.6/10 on a scale of ‘satisfaction with work’ (2015) by its graduate recruits who were polled.
+Employee surveys have revealed that graduates working across various areas of finance are almost completely satisfied with their job.
+For example, Baillie Gifford was scored 9.6/10 on a scale of ‘satisfaction with work’ by its graduate recruits who were polled.
 An Edinburgh-based graduate who works at the organisation attributed his job satisfaction to variety: ‘My role involves a range of tasks including reviewing companies, writing reports, meeting management teams, meeting industry analysts, writing meeting notes and attending conference calls.’
 Investment bank Citi was scored 8.4/10 in the same year.
 A London-based graduate said: ‘My role can be demanding with regard to hours worked in order to meet the needs of the business, but it’s varied: my day-to-day responsibilities include fixing issues in production for application I am supporting and liaising regularly with front office business personnel.’

 4. Finance employers encourage graduates to climb the career ladder